RedmapleWood/Obscure-Revival/README.md

 ## ⚠️ Disclaimer

 I’m a university student, and modding is a passion project for me. **Academics always come first.** Maintenance may be inconsistent, and updates may be slow.
-Thank you for your patience and understanding.
+The code may contain no cutting-edge techniques or ingenious architecture, but it is the author's honest work.
+Choosing the ND clause is not born from technical arrogance, but from the desire to find a reassuring balance between open exchange and protecting one's creative efforts.Thank you for your patience and understanding.

 ---